 Personally, we would recommend hiring a car as it gives you the freedom to choose your own routes.
 Even if you want to base yourself in Reykjavik, having a car is great for taking day trips and visiting iconic places like the blue lagoon which is located about a 50 minute drive outside of the capital.

 We would recommend RentalCars for the best and most affordable car hire in Iceland.
 We like to use this car rental company as you can search by price and often there is benefits like free cancellation on offer.

 If you are interested in the best rate on car hire in Iceland, the best time to visit is in the off-season (November to March).
 April in Iceland is not too bad either, provided you come before Easter.

 The price of car hire in Iceland peaks in the summer months.
 This time is not the best if you are interested in an affordable car rental.
 If you do decide to travel during this time, it is highly recommended to book a car in advance.
 We have rented a car in June in Iceland and it was pretty expensive.

 One big tip we would give for car rental in Iceland is make sure you throughly check the insurance policy of the company you are hiring from.
-Due to the gravel, little rocks and ash in winter in Iceland, the car can easily get damaged and you might have to pay a hefty sum if you haven’t considered insurance.
+Due to the gravel, little rocks and ash in the winter in Iceland, the car can easily get damaged and you might have to pay a hefty sum if you haven’t considered insurance.

 Also, ask your retailer if the car you are renting has a mileage limit (defined number of kilometres per day) and if you want to freely ride all day long, be sure to get a car without said limit.
 RentalCars clearly indicates this limit, which is usually unlimited.

 Tip: If you do your own DIY self drive, you might like to check out these unique hotels in Iceland along the way.
 There are seriously some of the coolest hotels in the world located in Iceland, which mostly require a car to visit.